nusretipek/Dual-Elo-Rating/DomArchive/README.md

 # DomArchive

-This folder contains datasets and results used to evaluate the Dual-K Elo rating, sourced and derived from the [DomArchive](https://github.com/DomArchive/DomArchive).
+This folder contains datasets and results used to evaluate the Dual Elo rating, sourced and derived from the [DomArchive](https://github.com/DomArchive/DomArchive).

 ## Folder Structure